Frequently Asked Questions

 Will researchers ever contact me directly?

 Researchers will never contact you directly.
-Celiac Disease Foundation will inform you of any opportunities to participate in clinical trials or research studies, and you will be able to follow-up with the researcher directly, or authorize them to contact you.
+The Celiac Disease Foundation will inform you of any opportunities to participate in clinical trials or research studies, and you will be able to follow-up with the researcher directly, or authorize them to contact you.